Copyright © Johnny Neal

 Geoff Nicholls eventually left The Starliners and joined the Birmingham group Quartz and later Black Sabbath.
+He passed away in January 2017 (see BrumBeat Geoff Nicholls feature).
 Barry Gray went to Canada, and Roger Craythorn is now in South Africa.
 Peter Wright (ex Trapeze) joined on bass guitar and was later replaced by Rex Harris (now in Australia).

 In 1974 Johnny formed yet another Starliner backing band and was given a dream gig to open the Five Star "Monomatapa Hotel" in Rhodesia.
 The Starliners returned to Birmingham after a year but Johnny remained and married his Rhodesian wife Maggie.
 Johnny Neal settled in Rhodesia (now Zimbabwe) and recorded some singles there for the South African TEAL record label - two of which were hits.

-To this day, Johnny Neal is still working at selective engagements on the Five Star hotel circuit in Africa as a solo artist in between commuting to Birmingham where he is an ardent "Bluenose" (life-long fan of Birmingham City Football Club) and like the Blues he will "KEEP RIGHT ON TO THE END OF THE ROAD!"
+In recent years, Johnny Neal was still working at selective engagements on the Five Star hotel circuit in Africa as a solo artist until a stroke finally forced him to retire from live performances.
+He now lives happily near Birmingham with his wife Maggie where he is an ardent "Bluenose" (life-long fan of Birmingham City Football Club) and like the Blues he will "Keep right on to the end of the road!"

 Thanks to Johnny Neal for supplying text and photos (selected from Johnny Neal's official biography and reproduced with permission).